Tajikistan

 CAREC in Tajikistan

-The country is bounded by the People’s Republic of China to the east, Afghanistan to the south, Uzbekistan to the west, and the Kyrgyz Republic to the north.
-Its mountains are the highest in Central Asia and make up more than 90% of its land area.
-Massive mountain glaciers feed rivers that nourish valley orchards and lowland farms, and provide abundant hydroelectricity.
+Tajikistan is a country bounded by the People’s Republic of China to the east, Afghanistan to the south, Uzbekistan to the west, and the Kyrgyz Republic to the north.
+Its towering mountains, the highest in Central Asia, dominate more than 90% of the country’s terrain.
+They cradle massive glaciers that feed rivers, nourishing fertile valley orchards and lowland farms and providing a source of abundant potential hydroelectricity.

-CAREC Corridor 1, Corridor 3, Corridor 5, and Corridor 6 transit Tajikistan, allowing people and businesses to move within the country and across borders with greater ease and at less cost, increasing trade and improving access to essential jobs and services.
+Of the six CAREC corridors, four (2, 3, 5, and 6) transit Tajikistan, transforming the way people and businesses move within the country and across borders.
+The corridors streamline transport, cutting costs and time, thereby boosting trade and opening access to essential jobs and services.

 Key Projects